anilupe/flutter_bloc_architecture/README.md

     static const String _apiKey = 'Change to your own api key';
   ````

-- Run the command `pub run build_runner watch --delete-conflicting-outputs` to generate the code.
+- Run the command `flutter pub run build_runner watch --delete-conflicting-outputs` to generate the code.

 # Screenshots